Siminov/samples/web-phonegap-sample/README.md

 About Application
 -----------------
-This template application provides a basic idea about using Siminov Hybrid Framework.
+This sample application provides a basic idea about using Siminov Web Framework.

 This application shows different type of Liquor's available in market and their basic information.
 (Eg: Wine, Beer, Whiskey, Votka, etc).